 450 C.E.

-An anonymous Latin hexameter polemic, Carmen adversus Marcionem, circulates as one of the longest surviving anti-Marcionite poems, attacking the theology associated with Marcion of Sinope and engaging “antitheses”-style contrasts while echoing themes familiar from Augustine of Hippo
+An anonymous Latin hexameter polemic, Carmen adversus Marcionem, circulates as one of the longest surviving anti-Marcionite poems, attacking the theology associated with Marcion of Sinope and engaging “antitheses”-style contrasts while echoing themes familiar from Augustine of Hippo.

 529 C.E.